-While the ITC is being designed for future expansion to the east, this project is considered one phase of work.
-To accommodate the parking needs of the staff and students the Barlow Parking lot will be completed in two phases at a minimum.
+While the DeJardin expansion will connect to an existing phase this project is considered one phase of work.
+To accommodate the transit needs during construction, phase and alternative transit routes will be necessary.
 More phases may be required once the project work is started to provide the least impact to public and emergency responders.

-14. Whether the contracting agency has, or has retained under contract, and will use, personnel, staff and lawyers that have expertise in the alternative contracting matters to assist in developing the alternative contracting method and to negotiate administer and enforce the public improvement contract.
+14. Whether the contracting agency has, or has retained under contract, and will use, personnel, staff and lawyers that have expertise in the alternative contracting matters to assist in developing the alternative contracting method and to negotiate, administer and enforce the public improvement contract.

-The college will utilize staff, our program managers (the inici Group who has managed over \$1B dollar of GMGC projects), and the college attorney (Berry, Elsner, and Hammond) each with expertise in the CMGC model of construction delivery to ensure a complete and comprehensive CMGC contract.
+The college will utilize staff, our program managers (the inici group who has managed over \$1 billion dollars of GM/GC projects), and the college attorney (Berry, Elsner, and Hammond), each with expertise in the CM/GC model of construction delivery to ensure a complete and comprehensive CM/GC contract.